Farrellh999/Vegetable_TimeSeries/Introduction.md

 A SARIMA forecasting model was used to forecast cost of ingredients 12 months ahead.
 The results were then uploaded to PowerBI to create an interactive dashboard whereby the end-user can select the purchase month and be advised on which ingredient to buy according to how the forecasted price compared to the average price for that ingredient, and the price of the alternative ingredient.

 ### Positive Impact
-The business will be able to make data-driven business decisions in order to optimise profit.
+The business will be able to make data-driven business decisions in order to optimise profit, via:
+* Using forecast prices to plan menus according to cheapest ingredient; and
+* Marketing materials can be planned in advance, thus optimising customer interest.

 ### Negative Impact
 The forecast may influence the use of a certain ingredient at a time when that ingredient is of poor quality, leading to problems further down the line such as customer disatisfaction, the requirement to use additional ingredients to improve the quality of the soup.

-## Conclusion
-## Bibliography

 # Data Sources
-The dataset can be found at [https://www.kaggle.com/datasets/ramkrijal/agriculture-vegetables-fruits-time-series-prices?resource=download].
+The dataset can be found at: [https://www.kaggle.com/datasets/ramkrijal/agriculture-vegetables-fruits-time-series-prices?resource=download].

 This a public dataset, readily available to download to anyone who has a free Kaggle account.

 [➡️ Next: Project Background]({{site.baseurl}}/Project-Background)